-My career has encompassed a diverse scale of clients (from Fortune 100 companies to individuals) and work environments (from global advertising agencies to startups).
-Over the years, I’ve been lucky enough to create a wide range of interesting interactive experiences: mobile games (using responsive art and audio), global cross-media campaigns (including virtual worlds), interactive museum exhibits, dynamic visuals for AI-generated experiences, and, most recently, XR artwork.
+After receiving my BA in Interactive Multimedia my career has gone on to encompass a diverse scale of clients (from Fortune 100 companies to individuals) and work environments (from global advertising agencies to startups).
+Over the years, I’ve been lucky enough to create a wide range of interesting and innovative interactive experiences: mobile games (using responsive art and audio), global cross-media campaigns (including virtual worlds), interactive museum exhibits, UI/UX for AI-generated experiences, and AR/VR experiences.

-Some better known organizations that I’ve worked with include Northwestern University’s Intelligent Information Laboratory, The Art Institute of Chicago, Allstate, Harley Davidson, Norton, Mini and Highlights for Children.
-In the spring of 2020, I was selected to be an AR artist-in-resident at Adobe.
+Some better-known organizations that I’ve worked with include Adobe, Snap, The Art Institute of Chicago, Highlights for Children, Norton, Allstate, Mini, and Harley Davidson.
+In 2020, I was selected to be an AR artist-in-resident at Adobe.
+I’m one of few lucky creators that are currently developing for Snap’s Spectacles.
+My artwork has been exhibited in Paris, Chicago, San Francisco, Atlanta, Vancouver, and Portland.
 To learn more about my web/app-based interactive work, check out Clockworkbird.

 When I’m not making art, I’m typically making music or foraging for mushrooms in Oregon’s old-growth forests.